Remembrance Day for Lost Species 2017

 In addition to carrying a giant pollinator puppet, 2017 Pollinator Procession was a pedal-powered event that provided participants an opportunity to help amplify speakers and musicians, Cello Joe, Heather Normandale and the whole crew at Biketopia Music Collective.

-As part of annual Lost Species Day November 30th events occurring globally, Lake Merritt Pollinator Procession culminated in Lake Merritt gardens with a ritual burial of moths, bees, and flies, and release of monarch butterflies, honoring death and birth in life's full cycle.
+As part of annual Species Remembrance Day November 30th (RDLS) events occurring globally, Lake Merritt Pollinator Procession culminated in Lake Merritt gardens with a ritual burial of moths, bees, and flies, and release of monarch butterflies, honoring death and birth in life's full cycle.